Huongmanxanh/nhom6/README.md

 ## ✅ Features

 * Real-time monitoring of temperature & humidity on mobile app
+* Automatic warning LED when temperature > 35°C
-* Remote LED control through Firebase Realtime Database
+* Remote control of 1 LED via Firebase and Android app
 * Simple, scalable codebase for future expansion

 ---